 Actual replacement cost: No matter how much it might cost to replace in today’s market, your damaged property will be replaced.

-Actual cash value (ACV): The actual cash value takes the original cost an item (for example, a refrigerator or a vehicle) and subtracts the amount it’s depreciated since it was first purchased.
+Actual cash value (ACV): The actual cash value takes the original cost of an item (for example, a refrigerator or a vehicle) and subtracts the amount it’s depreciated since it was first purchased.

 Additional drivers: Any licensed drivers who are allowed to drive your vehicle(s), even it’s not on a regular basis.
 Additional drivers don’t need to be related to you.